Published: 04/06/2024

 Alana Valentine

-Can marriage be an act of rebellion?
-This is the story of Wayside Chapel, a quiet revolution from a side street of Kings Cross, Sydney.
+Can we ever understand the decisions our loved ones make?
+This is the story of the Wayside Chapel, a quiet revolution from a side street of Kings Cross, Sydney.

 What Alana found was a remarkable group of people, whose stories are told here with kaleidoscopic effect.
-Brought together, these Wayside stories reshape our understanding of this country’s social history, from a uniquely Australian institution where people have been welcomed for decades in spite of social taboos around race, class, religion and sexuality.
+Wayside is a uniquely Australian institution where people have been welcomed for decades in spite of social taboos around race, class, religion and sexuality.
+Over the years, the likes of Ita Buttrose, Andy Gibb and Jane Powell have been married there, and the Chapel has been supported by famous ambassadors such as David Wenham, Claudia Karvan and Leah Purcell.

 ‘Compelling … evocatively captures why the Wayside Chapel is the beating heart of our community.’
 Indira Naidoo, Wayside Ambassador and broadcaster